 - If you have been a victim of a crime or feel concerned for your immediate safety on campus, contact AWC Police Department at 928-314-9500.

-- If you have observed behaviors that make you think someone might engage in violence on campus or towards the AWC community, contact the Dean of Students or the Campus Life Office.
-Examples of reasons to contact Dean of Students include: an indirect threat, mentioning having a weapon, expressed strong targeted anger, etc. Procedures include an investigation and assessment process, so if you need an immediate response, contact the AWC Police Department.
+- If you have observed behaviors that make you think someone might engage in violence on campus or towards the AWC community, contact the Associate Dean of Campus Life or the Campus Life Office.
+Examples of reasons to contact Associate Dean of Campus Life include: an indirect threat, mentioning having a weapon, expressed strong targeted anger, etc. Procedures include an investigation and assessment process, so if you need an immediate response, contact the AWC Police Department.

 - If you have experienced gender-based or sexual harassment, learn more about Title IX and contact the College's Title IX Coordinators or Deputy Coordinators.